Outreach & Workshops

 Vision Fountain’s projects involve community outreach.
-We use oral testimony and various forms of audio-visual interpretation to give communities voice.
-School children and youth groups are introduced to 3D technology and virtual reality via arts and heritage workshops, often using gaming technology as a pathway.
+We use oral testimony and audio-visual interpretation to give communities voice.
+School children and youth groups are introduced to innovative technology and virtual reality via arts and heritage workshops.

 [fullscreen]